MohamedBechirMejri/nyutab/README.md

 I'll provide a way to pick the features you like in the future (if this extension gets noticed).

-This an alpha build, most features might be changed/removed.
+This is an alpha build, most features might be changed/removed.
 The design will be overhauled once all the features are implemented.

 So please offer your feedback (file bugs, suggest improvements, new features...) on the [issues page](https://github.com/mohamedbechirmejri/nyutab/issues).